emissary-ingress/emissary/user-guide/tracing-tutorial.md

 $ kubectl apply -f zipkin.yaml
 ```

-The Ambassador Service will detect the annotations and reconfigure itself within a few seconds.
+**Important:** Ambassador will need to be restarted to configure itself to add the tracing header.
+Delete all Ambassador pods and let Kubernetes restart them.

 ## 2. Generate some requests